Azerbaijan State Academic Philharmonic Hall: History

 The Azerbaijan State Academic Philharmonic Hall was constructed throughout 1910–1912 at the request of the city elite and designed by the Soviet architect of Armenian descent Gabriel Ter-Mikelov in the Italian Renaissance (exterior) and German Rococo (interior) styles.
 Its design was inspired by the architectural style of buildings within the Monte-Carlo Casino, particularly l'Opéra de Monte-Carlo.
 The society (known as the Summer Center for Public Gatherings prior to 1936) was originally organized as a club for the wealthy of Baku, who attended it for banquets and entertainment.
 During the Russian Civil War it served as a place for public rallies.

 From 1918 to 1920, the meetings of the first parliament of the Azerbaijan Democratic Republic were held here.

-In 1936, the club was reorganized into a residence for the Philharmonic society aimed at promoting Azerbaijani classical and folk music.
-Throughout 1936-1937 the building was restored.
-On 11 August 1937 after the building underwent renovation it was named after composer Muslim Magomayev.
+In 1936, the club was reorganized into a residence for the Philharmonic society, aimed at promoting Azerbaijani classical and folk music.
+Throughout 1936-1937, the building was restored.
+On 11 August 1937, after the building underwent renovation, it was named after the composer Muslim Magomayev.

 In 1995, the hall was closed down for the more than 8 years for another renovation.
-However no restoration works were performed for the most part of that period, much to the discontent of many residents of Baku.
+However, no restoration works were performed for the most part of that period, much to the discontent of many residents of Baku.
 Azerbaijan's Minister of Culture explained such delay by the fact that underground waters had damaged the base of the building over time.
 The restoration works resumed due to President Heydar Aliyev's special decree.
 The opening ceremony of the newly renovated building was held on January 27, 2004.
-Several famous people attended the ceremony like President Ilham Aliyev, former minister of culture Polad Bulbuloglu, outstanding cellist Mstislav Rostropovich, professor Ferhad Badalbayli.
+Several famous people attended the ceremony, like President Ilham Aliyev, former minister of culture Polad Bulbuloglu, outstanding cellist Mstislav Rostropovich, professor Ferhad Badalbayli.

 Beginning from 2007, International Mstislav Rostropovich Festival is held in December in Azerbaijan's Philharmonic Hall.
 A festival organized by Mstislav Rostropovich and dedicated to the 100th anniversary of Dmitri Shostakovich's birthday in 2006 was the basis of this festival.